facebook/create-react-app/README.md

 cd my-app
 ```

-It will create a directory called `my-app` inside the current folder.
+It will create a directory called `my-app` inside the current folder.<br>
 Inside that directory, it will generate the initial project structure and install the transient dependencies:

 ```